Aidan Hughes

 Aidan Hughes is a commercial artist.
 He was born in 1956 in Wallasey, Merseyside, England, and was trained as an artist by his father, himself a landscape painter.

+Career

 In the 1980s, Hughes published a pulp-style magazine called BRUTE!.
-Brute! has become an occasional pseudonym for Hughes as well.
+"Brute!" has become an occasional pseudonym for Hughes as well.

-Hughes usually works in a very high contrast style, often black and white, but more often black and white accented with one other color.
+He usually works in a very high contrast style, often black and white, but more often black and white accented with one other color.
 He claims influence from American comic book artist Jack Kirby, the painter John Martin, and (most apparently) from Russian propaganda posters.